Browsing by Author "Pei Pei Heng"

 Sort Options

 ;Chien Huey Teh ;Ming Woey Teh ;Kuang Hock Lim ;Chee Cheong Kee ;Mohd Ghazali Sumarni ;Pei Pei Heng ;Tajul Hassan Mohd Zahari ;Ying Ying Chan ;Md Iderus Nuur Hafiza ;Eng Ong TeeKamaludin FadzilahBackground: Lifestyle risk behaviours such as smoking, alcohol consumption, physical inactivity, sedentary behaviour and low fruit/vegetable intake have been identified as the major causes of chronic diseases.
 Such behaviours are usually instigated in adolescence and tend to persist into adulthood.
 Studies on the clustering of lifestyle risk behaviours among adolescents are scarce, particularly in developing countries.
 Therefore, the present paper aimed to determine the clustering of lifestyle risk behaviours and its determinants among school-going adolescents in Malaysia.
 Methods: Data were extracted from a cross-sectional study, the Malaysian Adolescent Health Risk Behaviour (MyAHRB) study, which was conducted from May to September 2013 across 11 states in Peninsular Malaysia.
 A two-stage proportionate-to-size sampling method was employed to select a total of 3578 school-going adolescents aged 16–17 years from 20 selected schools in urban and rural settlements, respectively.
 The MyAHRB study adopted a set of self-administered questionnaires adapted from the Global School-based Student’s Health Survey (GSHS) and the Youth Risk Behaviour Surveillance.
 Results: The results from the analysis of 2991 school-going adolescents aged 16–17 years showed that 16 (in boys) and 15 (in girls) out of 32 combinations of lifestyle risk behaviours clustered.
 Girls (aOR 2.82, 95% CI: 2.32–3.43) were significantly more likely to have clustered risk behaviours than boys; however, no significant associated factors were observed among girls.
 In contrast, boys of Malay descent (aOR 0.64, 95% CI: 0.46–0.89) or boys who had at least three friends (aOR 0.65, 95% CI: 0.43–0.99) were less likely to engage in multiple risk behaviours.
-Conclusion: The present study demonstrated the clustering of multiple risk behaviours that occurred in both genders; these results suggest that multiple behaviour intervention programmes, instead of programmes based on siloed approaches, should be advocated and targeted to the high-risk sub-populations identified in the present study. - PublicationSmoking susceptibility among non-smoking school-going adolescents in Malaysia: findings from a national school-based survey(2019)
+Conclusion: The present study demonstrated the clustering of multiple risk behaviours that occurred in both genders; these results suggest that multiple behaviour intervention programmes, instead of programmes based on siloed approaches, should be advocated and targeted to the high-risk sub-populations identified in the present study. - PublicationIndividual evaluation of fatigue at work to enhance the safety performance in the construction industry: A systematic review(2024)

 ;Kuang Hock Lim ;Sumarni Mohd Ghazali ;Hui Li Lim ;Kee Chee Cheong ;Chien Huey Teh ;Kuang Kuay Lim ;Pei Pei Heng ;Yong Kang CheahJia Hui LimObjective: The identification of susceptible non-smoking adolescents is an essential step in reducing smoking initiation among adolescents.
 The aim of this study was to examine the prevalence and factors associated with smoking susceptibility among non-smoking school-going adolescents in Malaysia.
 Design: Cross-sectional study.
 Setting: Primary and secondary schools in Malaysia.
 Participants: 11 246 non-smoking school-going adolescents.
 Outcome measures: The prevalence and factors associated with smoking susceptibility among non-smoking school-going adolescents in Malaysia.
 Results: Approximately 14% of non-smokers were susceptible to smoking, and the prevalence of susceptibility was significantly higher among males, ever-smokers and e-cigarette users.
 The odds of susceptibility to smoking were higher among males, e-cigarette users, those aged 12 years and under and those who had ever smoked or tried cigarettes.
 Students from schools with educational programmes on the health effects of second-hand smoke (SHS) and who perceived smoking to be harmful were less likely to be susceptible to smoking.
 Conclusion: Smoking susceptibility is prevalent among school-going adolescents.
 A comprehensive approach that enhances or reinforces health education programmes on the adverse health effects of smoking and SHS among school children, that considers multiple factors and that involves all stakeholders is urgently needed to reduce the prevalence of smoking susceptibility among vulnerable subgroups, as identified from the present findings. - PublicationSource of cigarettes among youth smokers in Malaysia: Findings from the tobacco and e-cigarette survey among Malaysian school adolescents (TECMA)(European Publishing, 2018)